File Extensions

 Warning: Always ensure that the extension matches the file type you are working with.
-An incorrect extension can prevent the file from opening properly.
+An incorrect extension can prevent the file from opening.
 In certain classes, the instructors may specify a file type and naming convention.
-If you don’t turn in the correct file name, it may not get graded properly!
+If you don’t turn in the correct file name, it may not get graded!

 File Manipulation